jiaoshuntian/ivory-operator/docs/content/guides/storage-retention.md

 ```
 NAME                                       CAPACITY   ACCESS MODES   RECLAIM POLICY   STATUS   CLAIM                                           STORAGECLASS   REASON   AGE
-pvc-aef7ee64-4495-4813-b896-8a67edc53e58   1Gi        RWO            Retain           Bound    postgres-operator/hippo-instance1-x9vq-pgdata   standard                9m53s
+pvc-aef7ee64-4495-4813-b896-8a67edc53e58   1Gi        RWO            Retain           Bound    ivory-operator/hippo-instance1-x9vq-pgdata   standard                9m53s
 ```

-## Delete Postgres Cluster, Retain Volume
+## Delete Ivory Cluster, Retain Volume

 {{% notice warning %}}
 **This is a potentially destructive action**.
 Please be sure that your volume retention is set correctly and/or you have backups in place to restore your data.
 {{% / notice %}}

-[Delete your Postgres cluster]({{< relref "tutorial/delete-cluster.md" >}}).
+[Delete your Ivory cluster]({{< relref "tutorial/delete-cluster.md" >}}).
 You can delete it using the manifest or with a command similar to:

 ```
-kubectl -n postgres-operator delete postgrescluster hippo
+kubectl -n ivory-operator delete postgrescluster hippo
 ```

-Wait for the Postgres cluster to finish deleting.
+Wait for the Ivory cluster to finish deleting.
 You should then verify that the persistent volume is still there:

 ```
 kubectl get pv pvc-aef7ee64-4495-4813-b896-8a67edc53e58